Challenges of the Military Transition to Civilian Life

 Like with other treatments, seeking help and support early is a great way to reduce stress and improve the odds of a smooth transition out of military service.

-Those interested employment services can access a range of resources include:
+Those interested in employment services can access a range of resources including:

 - Feds Hire Vets – connects vets to federal government careers.